Latina/Latino Studies

 Clínica Martín Baró

 Clínica Martín Baró is a community clinic providing health and medical services in San Francisco’s Mission District.
 The Clínica was established by faculty, students, and licensed medical personnel from Latina/Latino Studies at San Francisco State University and from the Medical School at the University of California, San Francisco.
-Clínica Martín Baró offers service learning internships to students considering careers in the health and medical fields.
-Students must first successfully complete or concurrently enroll in LTNS 210.
+Clínica Martín Baró offers service-learning internships to students considering careers in the health and medical fields.
+Students must first pass or concurrently enroll in LTNS 210.

 General Education/American Institutions